gpein/jcache-jee7/README.md

 Using this module in a Web app will automatically expose a REST API to help dealing with Cache Managing features.

-This module relies on others Java EE API : CDI, JAX-RS
+This module relies on others Java EE API : CDI, JAX-RS and JSP

 Quick start
 ------------